This post contains affiliate links.

 And all of those stats were calculated by looking at a longer window of time than just a week, although neither article states their exact research methods.
 Hitting similar engagement in a shorter span is even better.

 Again, if you’re doing follow/unfollow poorly, you won’t have good results.
 But if you do it well, as outlined in Guide 5 of the Instagram Decoded bundle, you do gain real followers.
-Using MassPlanner to automate your efforts also helps weed out spam and bot accounts, not to mention random men in other countries.

 Follow/unfollow isn’t for everyone.
 That’s okay.
 I don’t post multiple times per day.
 I found out the hard way that I have moral objections to how most Instagrammers choose the winner on loop giveaways.
 I’m pretty sure I will never buy or sell a shoutout on my account.
 Not everyone wants to use the same strategies to grow their Instagram.
 In fact, depending on your goals for Instagram growth, not every strategy will work for you!